stevenpstansberry/iot-health-sync/README.md

 ### Security

-- SSL encryption ensures secure data transfer.
+- SSL/TLS encryption ensures secure data transfer with AES-256 encryption applied to transmitted data.
 - Firewalls (`iptables`) restrict access to Kafka and Redis.
+- Data at rest in both Redis and Amazon S3 is encrypted using AES-256, ensuring compliance with industry security standards.

 ---